Konvt/lurti/README.md

 If you do not want to introduce these overheads, you can manually mix fields into the instance object yourself instead of into the type itself.

 ## Meta-programming
-In the modules `lurti.meta` and `lurti.rtti`, many meta-methods for reflecting the runtime type system itself are provided, including: obtaining instance types, checking whether an identifier is a type/object, and checking whether a lua object conforms to the RTTI layout, etc.
+In the modules `lurti.core.meta` and `lurti.core.rtti`, many meta-methods for reflecting the runtime type system itself are provided, including: obtaining instance types, checking whether an identifier is a type/object, and checking whether a lua object conforms to the RTTI layout, etc.

 For more information, you can directly refer to the corresponding file.